 There’s another type of coverage you can purchase from a private insurance company that offers an “all-in-one” alternative to enrolling in original Medicare and Medicare supplement insurance.
-Medicare Advantage plans are full replacements for original Medicare.
-These are sometimes referred to as Part C plans.
+Medicare Advantage (Part C) are full replacements for original Medicare.

 Medicare Advantage plans offer all of the same coverage as parts A and B, plus additional benefits that you might get from a Medicare supplement plan, including prescription drug benefits.

 Medicare Advantage plans also frequently include perks such as fitness programs, health coaching for promoting wellness, and support for managing health conditions, as well as discounts.

 If you’re interested in enrolling in a Medicare Advantage plan in Kentucky, you can purchase one from any of the following private insurance companies:

 - Lasso Healthcare

 Not all of these plans are available in all counties.
 Your options vary depending on your county of residence.

 Medicare eligibility depends on age or health status.
 To be eligible you must meet one or more of the following criteria: